Welcome to our Autumn Newsletter 2022

 NRLA Landlord Conference

-We are delighted to announce we will be attending the Landlord Conference on the 15th November 2022 held at Coventry Building Society Arena!
+We’re delighted to announce we’ll be attending the Landlord Conference on the 15th November 2022 at Coventry Building Society Arena!
 Make sure to visit us on stand 22, we look forward to seeing you there…

 The Regulator of Social Housing have released a consultation outcome for tenant satisfaction measures.
-The statement includes a summary of responses, with the majority (54%) being social housing tenants in rental accommodation, that indicated responders were happy with the outline.
+The statement includes a summary of responses.
+The majority (54%) being social housing tenants in rental accommodation, that indicated responders were happy with the outline.
 Satisfaction measures ranged from repairs to safety checks, to landlord contributions to the neighbourhoods (Gov.UK).
 It will be interesting to see what areas tenants are indicating are the most and least satisfactory.

-In Wales, they have released the Welsh Language Communities Housing Plan, which ‘tackles the challenges facing Welsh-speaking communities with a high concentration of second homes.
+In Wales, they have released the Welsh Language Communities Housing Plan.
+This ‘tackles the challenges facing Welsh-speaking communities with a high concentration of second homes.
 Topics include social enterprises, community led housing, local housing campaigns and commission for Welsh speaking communities (Gov.Wales).

-The Scottish government is currently in stage 3 of the debate over the cost of living and tenant protection. £3 billion has already been allocated to fight the cost-of-living crisis.
-In other news, £15 million in Scottish government funding is allocated to housing adaptations, with 113,000 affordable homes being delivered since 2007 and many more to come in the future.
+The Scottish government is currently in stage 3 of the debate over the cost of living and tenant protection.
+A £3 billion budget has already been set aside to combat the housing crisis.
+In other news, the Scottish government has set aside £15 million.
+This is for housing adaptations, with 113,000 affordable houses already built and many more to follow.

 Goldman has predicted that the price drop for UK commercial real estate will go from 15% to 20% by 2024 (Financial Times).
 This is anticipated to happen after the government’s mini-budget caused a significant increase in the cost of borrowings for landlords.
 Over the next 5 years cost of borrowings are set to rise by 75% which equates to more than £700 million.
 In addition, outside of highly sought-after industries like warehouses, a worsening economic outlook will limit landlords’ ability to pass on inflation in the form of higher rents.
 This prediction adds to the banks warning that a devastating price drop is coming for UK commercial real estate (BloombergUK).